fredrikborgstein/javascript1/README.md

 - Create a responsive design that works on both desktop and mobile devices.
 - Implement a navigation bar with links.
-- Add an image gallery or media section using images or videos.
 - Style the typography, colors, and layout of the page using custom CSS.

 ---